Modern and Medieval Languages (MML) at Cambridge

 You can tailor your year abroad to suit your own interests and later career goals, providing you spend at least eight months abroad and are constantly immersed in one of the foreign languages you’re studying.

-You can choose to split the year between two countries, spending at least three months in each.
-Some financial support is available, see the Faculty website for information.
+If you wish you can split the year between two countries, spending at least three months in each - see the Faculty website for information about the year abroad.

 Fluency in a foreign language, an understanding of foreign cultures, analytical and research skills are all in great demand on the job market.
 Employers – even those who aren’t primarily interested in languages – particularly value the experience, independence and cross-cultural awareness our graduates have gained during their year abroad.

 Most graduates use their languages in their work, and all build on the many skills developed during their degree.
 Our graduates find an array of different jobs are open to them.
-Recent destinations include the BBC World Service, international law firms, UNICEF in Islamabad, and KPMG.
+Recent destinations include the BBC World Service, international law firms, UNICEF, and KPMG.

-For a small number, the degree is more directly vocational: they become professional linguists (translators or interpreters), usually after further specialised training.
+For a small number, the degree is more directly vocational: they become professional linguists (language teachers, translators or interpreters), usually after further specialised training.
 Further information on what our graduates go on to do is available on the Faculty website.

 Want to study more than two languages?